Heart-rending love stories that immerse you in another time period.

 What has been your inspiration for the novel?

-My grandparents are a large part of the inspiration behind the story I’m writing.
+My grandparents are a large part of the inspiration behind The Third Letter.
 My maternal grandparents talked to me about the Second World War from an early age, until I became mildly obsessed with the time period.
 And I have since discovered that my paternal grandparents also had incredible stories from the war.

 As a child and teenager, I read countless books set during WW2 as well as history books about the war.